cameronxdx-cloud/linuxbasics/chap1/readme.md

 # Terms:
-* Binaries - files that can executed residing in the /usr/bin or usr/sbin directory
+* Binaries - files that can executed residing in the /usr/bin or usr/sbin directory that allows you to run programs and commands
     - ps
     - cat
     - ls